Canon 7D II vs Olympus E-M5 II

-The Canon EOS 7D Mark II and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were officially introduced, respectively, in September 2014 and February 2015.
+The Canon EOS 7D Mark II and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and February 2015.
 The 7D Mark II is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (7D Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (7D Mark II) and a Four Thirds (E-M5 II) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.

 An illustration of the physical size and weight of the Canon 7D II and the Olympus E-M5 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 7D Mark II – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is considerably smaller (37 percent) than the Canon 7D II.
 Moreover, the E-M5 II is substantially lighter (48 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.